 In October 2014, GRID Alternatives (formerly Power to the People) will be leading a trip to Nicaragua with volunteers to install two off-grid photovoltaic systems in La Trinidad, a rural community in the department of Boaco.
 A photovoltaic system will be installed on a small health post and one on the primary school.
 Volunteers will also get a chance to see the festival of Los Ahuizotes in Masaya and tour a sustainable coffee farm in Matagalpa.

 POTRERO SUR, BOACO, NICARAGUA

-In February 2014, Power to the People will be leading a trip to Nicaragua with volunteers from a California solar company SunRun to install a 1.38kW off-grid photovoltaic system on a primary school in the community of Potrero Sur.
+In February 2014, Power to the People will be leading a trip to Nicaragua with volunteers from California solar company SunRun and non-profit GRID Alternatives to install a 1.38kW off-grid photovoltaic system on a primary school in the community of Potrero Sur.
 Potrero Sur is a rural community located in Boaco, Nicaragua (90 kilometers northeast of the country’s capital).
 Volunteers will have a chance to stay at a sustainable coffee farm in Matagalpa and will visit the historic town of Leon.
 For more information about this project, click here.

 LOS CALPULES SCHOOL AND TOTUMBLA HEALTH CENTER